lacework-alliances/lacework-control-tower-cfn/DEV_README.md

 ```

 ## Honeycomb Telemetry
-The setup.py Lambda function sends telemetry to two Honeycomb datasets, _lacework-alliances-prod_ or _lacework-alliances-dev_.
+The Setup Lambda function sends telemetry to two Honeycomb datasets, _lacework-alliances-prod_ or _lacework-alliances-dev_.
 This is configured in the master Makefile using the **DATASET** variable.
 A Honeycomb API key must be passed during the make build:

 ``
 make HONEY_KEY=xxxxx